VectorLogoZone/vectorlogozone/README.md

 In order to run the python auto-update utilities, you need to `pip install python-frontmatter`

 ## To Do
+ - [ ] perl: delete white background in embedded gif
  - [ ] padding on select vertical logos
  - [ ] consistent sizing/placement on horizontal logos
+ - [ ] viewer: custom background color (and save to cookie)

  * travis should run bin/ scripts
  * /search.html: comment code